andrews-j/AdvancedVector_FinalProject/README.md

 ![image](https://github.com/andrews-j/CivilianAnalysis_Africa/assets/26927475/b1d41b79-2e69-4451-aa9f-9745807226a4)

 I suspect some readers may find this chart surprising.
-Are people aware of the level of violence in Mexico, or Brazil?
+Are people aware of the  consistent level of violence in Mexico, or Brazil?

 The lack of parity between countries in how long data has been collected presents an issue when analyzing this data.
 Every country in mainland Africa goes back to 1997, Latin America starts in 2018, the rest of the world is a number of different dates.